KernTHeAce/test_task/SRS.md

 When adding a employee, the following details are entred:

-* First name - first name of employee;
+* Id - identificator of employee;
-* Last name - last name of employee;
+* Employee Full Name - first name and last name of employee;
 * Department - department, where employee work;
 * Birth date - date of employee birth;
 * Salary - employees salary;

 ### 1.2 Edit the employee